 You can view the entire text of Accounting Policy of the company for the latest year.

-Trejhara Solutions Limited ('Trejhara' or 'the Company') is a public limited company incorporated and domiciled in India and has its registered office at Unit No. 601, Sigma IT Park, Plot No. R-203, R-204 T.T.C.
+Trejhara Solutions Limited ('Trejhara' or 'the Company' or "we" or "our" or "us") is a public limited company incorporated and domiciled in India and has its registered office at Unit No. 601, Sigma IT Park, Plot No. R-203, R-204 T.T.C.
 Industrial Estate, Rabale Navi Mumbai Thane 400701 Maharashtra, India.

 2. Summary of Material Accounting Policies